 Fancy Hands is an online platform that connects virtual assistants with companies that need their services.
 To list your services, you need to have excellent communication skills along with a computer and reliable Internet connection.
 You also need to have some form of a headset in order to communicate effectively with your clients.
-Typical daily tasks include appointment setting, assisting project coordinators and working closely with project managers.
+Typical daily tasks include appointment setting, assisting project coordinators, and working closely with project managers.

-Fancy Hands pays $3 to $7 per task depending on when tasks are completed, how quickly you complete them and how difficult a task is.
-If you do a good job, there is opportunity to move up and become a virtual assistant manager.
+Fancy Hands pays $3 to $7 per task depending on when tasks are completed, how quickly you complete them, and how difficult a task is.
+If you do a good job, there is an opportunity to move up and become a virtual assistant manager.
 Payments are sent twice per month and are released every other Tuesday.

-Zirtual only hires U.S. based applicants, but this can be a great opportunity if you are a resident of the United States.
+Zirtual only hires U.S.-based applicants, but this can be a great opportunity if you are a resident of the United States.
 If hired, you’ll work alongside other virtual assistants as well as with account managers and account supervisors.
 You’ll be the main point of contact for clients and you’ll need to work a certain number of hours per week if hired.
 To qualify, you need at minimum an Associate’s degree and 1 year of administrative experience.

 Zirtual hourly rates vary depending on the client but typically are between $13 and $18 per hour.
 You’ll be hired as a 1099 contractor, meaning you’ll be responsible for filing taxes on your own.